aws-samples/aws-deployment-pipeline-reference-architecture/docs/application-pipeline/index.md

 Testing is performed in a beta environment to validate that the latest code is functioning as expected.
 This validation is done by first deploying the code and then running integration and end-to-end tests against the deployment.
 Beta environments will have dependencies on the applications and services from other teams in their gamma environments.
 All actions performed in this stage should complete within 30 minutes to provide fast-feedback.

 ???+ recommended "Launch Environment"
     Use a compute image from an image repository (e.g., AMI or a container repo) and launch an environment from the image using *Infrastructure Source Code*.
-The beta images is generally not accessible to pubic customers and is only used for internal software validaition.
-Beta environment should be in a different AWS Account from the tools used to run the deployment pipeline.
+The beta image is generally not accessible to pubic customers and is only used for internal software validation.
+The beta environment should be in a different AWS Account from the tools used to run the deployment pipeline.
 Access to the beta environment should be handled via [cross-account IAM roles](https://docs.aws.amazon.com/IAM/latest/UserGuide/tutorial_cross-account-with-roles.html) rather than long lived credentials from IAM users.
 Example tools for defining infrastructure code include but are not limited to [AWS Cloud Development Kit](https://aws.amazon.com/cdk/), [AWS CloudFormation](https://aws.amazon.com/cloudformation/) and [HashiCorp Terraform](https://www.terraform.io/).

     ```graphviz dot launch.png
 digraph G {